-An Assistant Flying Instructor rating allows you to instruct for the NPPL Microlight Licence under the supervision of a Flying Instructor.
+A Flying Instructor (Restricted) Certificate allows you to instruct for the NPPL Microlight Licence under the supervision of a Flying Instructor.

-An AFI rating is valid for 13 months and is type rated Three Axis or Weight Shift.
+A FI(R) Certificate is valid for 3 years and is type rated Three Axis or Weight Shift.

-The minimum flying experience needed before starting an AFI Course is 100 hour as PIC, minimum 40 hours of which must be on Microlight aircraft, 5 hours of which must be on the aircraft type to be used for the course.
+The minimum flying experience needed before starting a FI(R) Course is 100 hour as PIC, minimum 40 hours of which must be on Microlight aircraft, 5 hours of which must be on the aircraft type to be used for the course.

 In addition you must have had an unrestricted PPL or NPPL Microlight Licence.

-Before being accepted on the AFI course you must pass a pre-entry test that consists of a Flight Test and a written exam.
+Before being accepted on the FI(R) course you must pass a pre-entry test that consists of a Flight Test and a written exam.
 The pre entry tests are valid for 6 months.

 The FI(R) syllabus

-- A minimum of 15 hours flying training as a student AFI.
+- A minimum of 15 hours flying training as a student FI(R).

 - A minimum of 40 hours of ground training to include teaching